 1. Meta Title and Meta Description

 These are the parts people see in search results.
 A good meta title includes your main keyword and tells users what the page is about.
 The meta description gives a short summary and encourages people to click your link.
+Properly optimized meta titles and descriptions can also help your content appear in AI-powered search and featured snippets – see our guide How Meta Tags Affect AI Search and Featured Snippets for more details.

 2. Use Keywords Naturally in Your Content